Guided Data Discovery in Interactive Visualizations via Active Search: Example Prototype and User Study

-Our system randomly assigned each participant to one of the following groups: \textit{active search group} which received a batch of 10 active search queries in the form of visual clues that were updated after every bookmark, and \textit{control group} which did not receive any assistance during exploration.
+The experiment complied with an approved protocol per Washington University's \acro{IRB}.
+Workers who accepted the \acro{HIT} followed a \acro{URL} to the study platform.
+Our system randomly assigned each participant to one of the following groups: the \textit{active search group,} which received a batch of 10 active search queries in the form of visual clues (orange dots on the map, as shown in Fig.~\ref{fig:vastapolis_map}) that were updated after every bookmark interaction, and the \textit{control group,} which did not receive any assistance during exploration.
 Upon giving consent to participate in our study, participants were given a tutorial on their task and their corresponding system.
-Both groups initiated their task without any clues, meaning that the active search group did not get assistance for their first bookmark and the following suggestions were as relevant as the initial user bookmark.
-Participants were given at most 10 minutes to identify as many microblogs related to the epidemic as they could using an interactive map where microblogs are visualized based on their posting locations.
-Users hovered on the visualized dots to trigger a tooltip containing the post, and clicked on a button to bookmark the post if it contained illness-related content.
-Once the users were satisfied with their search for illness-related documents or the 10 minutes were up, they were directed to a post-experiment survey to collect demographics information and general feedback on the system.
-In case our participants experienced technical difficulties with the system, we provided them with the option to report issues, gracefully exit the session, and receive compensation.
+Both groups initiated their task without any initial ``clues,'' and in particular the active search group did not receive assistance for selecting their first bookmark.
+Participants were given at most 10 minutes to identify as many microblogs related to the epidemic as they could using the interactive tool.
+Once the users were either satisfied with their search or the 10 minutes were up, they were directed to a post-experiment survey to collect demographic data, feedback on the system, and they self-reported their trust towards the suggestions on a Likert scale.
+In case our participants experienced technical difficulties, we provided an option to report issues, exit the session, and receive compensation.